cmu-crafting-software/in-class-python-profiling/README.md

 uv run sudo py-spy record -o profile.svg -- python demo_profile.py
 ```

+The generated `profile.svg` file contains a flamegraph of the various function calls in the program.

 ### Scalene

 [Scalene](https://github.com/plasma-umass/scalene) is a third-party statistical profiler for CPU, GPU, and memory.